OSSystems/meta-browser/meta-chromium/README.md

 * cups: (off by default)
   Enables CUPS support in Chromium, and adds a dependency on the "cups" recipe.

+* custom-libcxx (off by default)
+  Enable vendored version of C++ runtime ( libc++ ) instead of using this from meta-clang provided libc++, this could be useful in some cases, where the binary is to be run on foreign systems which are not built using OE/Yocto base

 * gtk4: (off by default)
   Enables GTK4 runtime support in Chromium by adding --gtk-version=4 to the command line.
 Chromium is still built against GTK3.